gewarren/docs/docs/framework/wcf/feature-details/comparing-aspnet-web-services-to-wcf-based-on-development.md

 This example shows how addresses for one or more transport protocols are specified in the construction of a <xref:System.ServiceModel.ServiceHost>.
 These addresses are referred to as base addresses.

-The address provided for any endpoint of a WCF service is an address relative to a base address of the endpoint’s host.
+The address provided for any endpoint of a WCF service is an address relative to a base address of the endpoint's host.
 The host can have one base address for each communication transport protocol.
-In the sample configuration in the preceding configuration file, the <xref:System.ServiceModel.BasicHttpBinding> selected for the endpoint uses HTTP as the transport protocol, so the address of the endpoint, `EchoService`, is relative to the host’s HTTP base address.
+In the sample configuration in the preceding configuration file, the <xref:System.ServiceModel.BasicHttpBinding> selected for the endpoint uses HTTP as the transport protocol, so the address of the endpoint, `EchoService`, is relative to the host's HTTP base address.
 In the case of the host in the preceding example, the HTTP base address is `http://www.contoso.com:8000/`.
-For a service hosted within IIS or WAS, the base address is the URL of the service’s service file.
+For a service hosted within IIS or WAS, the base address is the URL of the service's service file.

 Only services hosted in IIS or WAS, and which are configured with HTTP as the transport protocol exclusively, can be made to use WCF ASP.NET compatibility mode option.
 Turning that option on requires the following steps.